reframejs/reframe/docs/sections/doNotRenderInBrowser.md

 By default a page is rendered in the browser so that it can have interactive views (a like button, an interactive graph, a To-Do list, etc.).
-But if a page has no interactive views then it is wasteful to render it in the browser.
+But if a page has no interactive views then browser rendering is wasteful.

  - `doNotRenderInBrowser: false` (default value)
    <br/>
    The page is **rendered in the browser**.
    <br/>
-   The page's view (e.g. React components) and the view renderer (e.g. React) are loaded in the browser.
+   The page's code (e.g. React components) and the view library (e.g. React) are loaded in the browser.
    <br/>
-   The page's view is rendered to the DOM.
+   The page's views are rendered to the DOM.
    (E.g. with `ReactDOM.hydrate`.)
    <br/>
    The DOM may change.